dracoventions/TWCManager/docs/Software_Manual.md

 pip3 install --upgrade setuptools
 ```

+### Raspberry Pi OS / Raspbian Bullseye (11)

+There is no need to change the python intepreter to python3 in Bullseye, this is the default.

 ### Raspberry Pi OS / Raspbian Buster

 You may need to set python3 as your default python interpreter version on Raspberry Pi OS / Debian Buster.
 The following command will set python 3.7 as your default interpreter.